 5 Reasons Not To Miss a Transmoto Event

-If I had it my way I’d ride every Transmoto event of the year.
+If I had it my way, I’d ride every Transmoto event of the year.
 Why?
-Because they’re just so bloody good, and a heap of fun.
-When I miss one it hurts, so to cheer myself up I reflect on five things I like most about these cracker weekends to get me through the working day.
+Because they’re just so bloody good.
+And a heap of fun.
+When I miss one, it hurts.
+So to cheer myself up and get me through the working day, I reflect on five things I like most about these cracker weekends…

 THE ROAD TRIP

 It’s always a blast.
-I knock off work Thursday feeling the excitement build knowing in a few days I’ll be cutting laps on an epic loop on what is always a supreme property located somewhere special.
+I knock off work Thursday; feeling the excitement build, knowing in a few days I’ll be cutting laps on an epic loop on what is always a supreme property located somewhere special.
 My bike is prepped with fresh rubber, the spares and tools are packed, esky loaded, swag rolled, and the banter between my mates and I rolls off the tongue as soon as we meet.
-Leaving any worries behind as I hit the road for up to 12-hours feels pretty damn cool, knowing soon I’ll be surrounded by like-minded souls searching for the rush experienced from riding a dirt-bike.
-My body, mind, and spirit is fresh, and it needs to be for what lies ahead.
-Only those that have ridden a Transmoto 6-,8- or 12-hour know what I’m talking about.
+Leaving any worries behind as I hit the road for up to 12 hours feels pretty damn cool, knowing soon I’ll be surrounded by like-minded souls searching for the rush experienced from riding a dirt bike.
+My body, mind, and spirit is fresh.
+And it needs to be for what lies ahead.
+Only those who have ridden a Transmoto 6-, 8- or 12-Hour know what I’m talking about.
 Getting there is part of the experience, but the real fun begins after rolling into the paddock full of hoons.

 As soon as I jump out of the 4WD, mid-morning Saturday, it feels like I’m at a reunion.
 Mates I haven’t seen for years pop out of the woodwork and the bullshit starts flowing.
 The vibe is similar to a music festival with cool tunes flowing over the PA setting the mood for the activities to come.
-Sign-on goes smoothly, and I meet a bunch of guys I’ve never met before – lads from Newy with the trickest Kato’s I’ve ever seen.
-Come to think of it as I look around I don’t think I’ve ever seen so many rad setups – including vehicles, bikes, and camp rigs – before in my life.
-There’s some serious cash in this paddock, and I’m thinking this crew are loving a weekend away from work with their mates!
+Sign-on goes smoothly, and I meet a bunch of guys I’ve never met before – lads from Newy with the trickest Katos I’ve ever seen.
+Come to think of it as I look around, I don’t think I’ve ever seen so many rad set-ups – including vehicles, bikes and camping rigs – before in my life.
+There’s some serious cash in this paddock, and I’m thinking this crew are loving a weekend away from work with their mates.
 It doesn’t take long for beers to be cracked open, and the fun to begin with the Ballard’s Uphill Battle, Metzeler Tyre Changing Challenge, and The Fox Boot Toss.
 It’s always a great way to break the ice and get the laughs cracking.

-One of my favourite things at a Transmoto event is being woken up at the crack of dawn by blaring speakers blasting out an iconic power ballard from legendary bands like The Cult, ACDC, and Nirvana to name a few.
-Transmoto’s Robbie Warden always nails it with the first tune, and it signals it’s time to slide out of ya swag and get dirty.
-The sound of tent zippers opening, blokes belching, assholes farting, gets the day rolling before the sun pokes it head over the horizon.
+One of my favourite things at a Transmoto event is being woken up at the crack of dawn by blaring speakers blasting out an iconic power ballad from legendary bands like The Cult, ACDC, and Nirvana to name a few.
+Transmoto’s Robbie Warden always nails it with the first tune, and that signals it’s time to slide out of ya swag and get dirty.
+The sound of tent zippers opening, blokes belching and farting, gets the day rolling before the sun pokes its head over the horizon.
 Riders have already lined up their bikes in rows of four as far as the eye can see to ensure they get a good starting position.
 This all happened last night before crashing out, and now there’s the stragglers who couldn’t give a toss where they start slowly filling the remaining grid spaces in readiness for the flag to drop.

-It’s all just a bit of fun right?
-Well that’s what we tell ourselves, but as soon as the helmet goes on – and the sound of 150 dirtbikes fire up – the adrenalin kicks in hard and the beast within takes over.
+It’s all just a bit of fun, right?
+Well that’s what we tell ourselves, but as soon as the helmet goes on – and the sound of 150 dirt bikes fire up – the adrenalin kicks in hard and the beast within takes over.
 Controlling the beast is the challenge.
-It’s a long day ahead.
-So many laps navigating technical terrain, water crossings with slippery rocks to test the best of us, and grass track sections to die for.
+It’s a long day ahead – so many laps to navigate technical terrain, water crossings with slippery rocks that test the best of us, and grasstrack sections to die for.